 There are 6 fabricated spring stops on the solebar detailing (15) fret (see Fig.1) which can be folded up and then soldered in place.
 I find a small pair of self closing tweezers good for this.
 Some wagons had round pattern spring stops though I'm not sure this applies to the LMS clasp brake chassis.
-I have used 1mm wire for these.
+I have used 1mm wire in 4mm for these.
+1.2mm wire would be ideal in S Scale.
+If you can't get hold of any use 1mm.
 I cut almost all the way through the wire with a piercing saw and then solder in place.
 The cut can then be completed without the joint breaking.